notandy82/line-of-battle/README.md

 - Python time module explanation was found on [_Career Karma_](https://careerkarma.com/blog/python-time/)
 - Printing in colour in terminal was found on [_stackabuse_](https://stackabuse.com/how-to-print-colored-text-in-python/)
 - Several instances of the print_board function were found, including the Youtube channel Knowledge Mavens and Github user Faris-07
+- Thanks to my mentor Adegbenga Adeye for his help and guidance
+- Thanks to my wife for her support and also for buying a physical Battleship game to stare at for inspiration